BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 ### Coin Control

-* Coin Control is how we will create a transaction of *exactly* 5000 IPS.
+* Coin Control is how we will create a transaction of *exactly* 5000 BSYC.
 This is necessary, as any other amount is ineligible for a MN status.
 * Copy your MN1 address to the clipboard.
 * Open the send tab.
 * Choose “Inputs” at the top left of the window.